 - 1/4 tsp each of sea salt and cracked black pepper

 - lemon wedges

-*calories are approximate and do not include rice or popadoms.
+- Calories are approximate and do not include rice or poppadoms.